 My strength lies in recognizing the potential and abilities of each team member and delegating tasks to reach the greatest team performance.
 There are basically two reasons for this conclusion.
 The first one is that delegating tasks helps me to get all the tasks at hand done and finalized within the set deadlines.

 The second reason is that delegating tasks allows your team members to work up to their full potential.
 This way, employees are able to develop themselves as professionals and climb up the company ladder.’

 Sample Answer 3: ‘How Do You Delegate Tasks To Employees?’
 (Specific Answer):

 I composed a team of the most experienced employees and selected them based on their individual qualities and strengths to make sure to balance the team out.
-Together with the team, we made a planning and set goals and milestones to work on the pitch.
+Together with the team, we made a plan and set goals and milestones to work on the pitch.
 After that, I delegated tasks based on the knowledge and experience levels of each team member.
-Also, I hired a project manager to carefully monitor the progress on a day to day basis and report to me on the milestone progress.
+Also, I hired a project manager to carefully monitor the progress on a day-to-day basis and report to me on the milestone progress.

 Because I distributed the responsibilities according to experience and knowledge levels, everyone on the team thoroughly understood their responsibilities and the importance of the project.
 The team delivered everything on time without requiring intense oversight on an ongoing basis.

 We finished our pitch ahead of schedule and were able to provide the client with everything he asked for.
 The client told us that he was impressed by our efforts, and we landed the contract.
 This was a great achievement for the team as it was an effort that could not have been made without the people on it.’

 Sample Answer 4: Can you provide an example of a time when you effectively delegated tasks to your team?